-You can replace your track stick cap if it wears down from prolonged use or if you prefer a different color.
+Your computer came with an additional track stick cap.
 You can purchase additional caps by visiting the Dell website at www.dell.com.
+You may need to change the track stick cap if it wears down from prolonged use.

 - 1. Pull the cap off the track stick. - 2.
-Align the new cap over the square track-stick post and gently press the cap down onto the post.
+Align the new cap over the square track stick post and gently press the cap down onto the post. - 3.
+Test the track stick to ensure that the cap is seated properly.